 construction is said to be parameterized by multiple elements.

-Previously (before v0.2) there was a PKParamsFunc
+Previously (before v0.2) there was a PKParamsFunc query for

 obtaining instantiation parameters for use in PKC algorithms.
 The way